pran0/2025-.Py-project/README.md

 feature 1:
 - make user type in said game, this results in charts that display the sales in different regions and other stats that are related to the game

+- we could make it into a bar chart.
+Each bar representing sales in an according area, for games released on multiple consoles we will have to either make multiple seperate bar charts or overlapping bar charts

 - user friendly appearance, style accordingly

 feature 2: